Śūraṅgama Sūtra: Teachings

+The Chinese words An xi dan duo bo da la (唵悉怛多缽怛囉), or Om Sitātapatrā in Sanskrit, on a stele at Beijing Rock Carving Art Museum.
+Xi dan duo bo da la is frequently referred to as the heart or core of the mantra in Chinese Buddhist practice.

 Doctrinal orientation

 The Śūraṅgama Sūtra contains teachings from Yogācāra, Buddha-nature, and Vajrayana.
 It makes use of Buddhist logic with its methods of syllogism and the catuṣkoṭi "fourfold negation" first popularized by Nāgārjuna.

 Main themes

 One of the main themes of the Śūraṅgama Sūtra is how knowledge of the Buddha's teaching (Dharma) is worthless unless it is coupled with the power of samādhi (meditative absorption), as well as the importance of moral precepts as a foundation for the Buddhist practice.
 Also stressed is the theme of how one effectively combats delusions and demonic influences that may arise during meditation.
 (Note: D.T.
 Suzuki gives a detailed overview of the contents of the sutra in Manual of Zen Buddhism.)

 According to Ron Epstein, a key theme of the sūtra is the "two types of mind", furthermore, "also contained in the work are a discussion of meditational methodology in terms of the importance of picking the proper faculty (indriya) as a vehicle for meditation, instructions for the construction of a tantric bodhimanda, a long mantra, a description of fifty-seven Bodhisattva stages, a description of the karmic relationship among the destinies (gati), or paths of rebirth, and an enumeration of fifty demonic states encountered on the path."

 Ron Epstein and David Rounds have suggested that the major themes of the Śūraṅgama Sūtra reflect the strains upon Indian Buddhism during the time of its creation.
 They cite the resurgence of non-Buddhist religions, and the crumbling social supports for monastic Buddhist institutions.
 This era also saw the emergence of Hindu tantrism and the beginnings of Esoteric Buddhism and the siddha traditions.
 They propose that moral challenges and general confusion about Buddhism are said to have then given rise to the themes of the Śūraṅgama Sūtra, such as clear understanding of principles, moral discipline, essential Buddhist cosmology, development of samādhi, and how to avoid falling into various delusions in meditation.